provable-things/ptokens.js-v1/resources/docs/ptokens-node.md

 ptokens.node.getBroadcastTransactionStatus(hash)
 ```

 Gets the status of a broadcasted transaction by the Node.
-It's possible to pass to the function both an Ethereum transaction hash and an EOS transaction id.

 ### Parameters